 There’s another issue.
 Google releases one major version of Android a year.
 On day one, Google’s Pixel phones get it.
 Other manufacturers then usually take several months making the new code work with their own software, before releasing it.

 All iPhones (the supported ones anyway) get updates as Apple releases them, as the company makes both the software and hardware.
 Google has tried to mitigate this over the years, splitting off its apps from the Android part so they can be updated discretely, and coming up with Project Treble.
 This again splits up system software to minimize the work the manufacturer needs to do.

 Has it helped?
 Not much.
 Android updates can take an age to arrive.

-Resale value: iPhones in first place, Samsung in second
+Android vs iPhone resale value: iPhones in first place, Samsung in second

 This update issue and the ultra-long support cycle are two reasons iPhones tend to seem ‘current’ a lot longer than Androids.
 And it also feeds into their resale value.